 The highlights and best bits – What you get to see in Westminster Abbey

-There are arguably more historically famous people buried here so visitors will certainly get a good fill of graves to see.
+There are arguably more historically famous people buried in the Abbey so visitors will certainly get a good fill of graves to see.
 More royal history has also taken place in Westminster Abbey including royal weddings and coronations.
 One of the main draws is its history for royal weddings having hosted a whopping 17 of them!

 Westminster Abbey has more marble statues, alcoves and separate rooms so for me it takes a bit more time to get around and give it the attention it deserves.
 There’s a lot more references to royal history and there’s a decent walk around the garden outside to enjoy too.